Eleventh District Banking Trends

 Highlights

-• Banking conditions remained satisfactory through first quarter 2025.
+- Banking conditions remained satisfactory through second quarter 2025.

-• Asset quality metrics remained relatively benign, with Eleventh District banks reporting a lower net loan charge-off rate and flat noncurrent loan rate.
+- Asset quality metrics remained relatively benign, with Eleventh District banks reporting a flat net loan charge-off rate and a slight increase in the noncurrent loan rate.

-• Equity capital ratios rose as higher retained earnings were accompanied by lower unrealized losses on available-for-sale securities.
+- Equity capital ratios rose on both higher retained earnings and lower unrealized losses on available-for-sale securities.

 Charts